CPonty/ext3301-fs/README.md

 * inode.c contains the modified ext2_iget() function (uses init_ext3301_inode() instead of init_special_inode())

 Known bugs/incomplete features:
-* Switching between immediate and regular files is not fully implemented.
+* Switching from regular to immediate files is not fully implemented.
 The partial implementation is viewable in file.c
-* Immediate files are functional, however after the filesystem is unmounted and re-mounted they can no longer be written/read to
+* Immediate files are functional, however after the filesystem is unmounted and re-mounted attempts to write/read them throw errors.
+Still haven't figured out how to get around this.

 Comments:
 * In my opinion, the decision to introduce a new file type (DT_IM) for immediate files is unwise.
-It causes a multitude of problems with generic linux kernel code outside the ext2 implementation.
+It causes a multitude of problems with generic linux kernel code outside the ext2 implementation, as nothing outside of ext2 knows about the immediate file type.
 We would have been better off taking advantage of one of the unused bits in the inode flag mask, e.g. the unused file compression bit.
 See http://wiki.osdev.org/Ext2#Inode_Flags